OpenSCvx/OpenSCvx/docs/Usage/tutorials.md

 We will use a very simply linear guess for the state and a constant guess for the control.

 !!! tip
-    The Penalized Trust Region method is very nice in that the initi initial guess is not required to be dynamically feasible nor satisfy constraints.
+    The Penalized Trust Region method is very nice in that the initial guess is not required to be dynamically feasible nor satisfy constraints.
 However, it is a good idea to have a guess that is close to the solution to reduce the number of iterations as well as keep things numerically stable.
 A good place to start is a linear interpolation between the initial and final state and a constant guess for control.

 ```python